kszx11/chatmp/README.md

 # chatmp
-OpenAI chat client in MicroPython
+OpenAI chat client in MicroPython that would be suitable for Raspberry Pico 2 W